exalens/exalens_data_collector/README.md

 ## Overview
-This document provides instructions for the installation, usage, and maintenance of the Retina DataCollector software.
+This document provides instructions for the installation, usage, and maintenance of the DataCollector.

 ## Table of Contents
 1. [Starting DataCollector](#starting-datacollector)